-Stress relief and physical relaxation of any muscle tension are natural benefits.
+Stress relief and physical relaxation of any muscle tension are natural side effects.

-YOGA SECRET: Yoga Nidra is most effective after a well-balanced yoga class, just like the one on this
+YOGA SECRET: Yoga Nidra is most effective after a well-balanced yoga class, or any type of exercise.

 The focus of a proper Deep Relaxation technique is to release the tension in the brain, so that the subconscious part of the mind can be accessed.

 This is achieved by accessing and harmonizing various parts of the brain:

 B. Second, through body awareness and mental auto-suggestion;